+Facet joint arthritis is a type of osteoarthritis that affects the facet joints in the spine.
+The facet joints are small, synovial joints located between each vertebral body in the spine.
+They play a critical role in stabilizing the spine and allowing for movement.
 Facet joint arthritis is a degenerative condition that results from the wear and tear of the cartilage in the facet joints.
 As the cartilage wears down, the bones in the joint rub against each other, causing pain and inflammation.
 This can lead to the formation of bone spurs and the loss of the normal shape of the joint, further reducing its ability to function properly.

 The symptoms of facet joint arthritis include low back pain, stiffness, and limited mobility.
 The pain is often felt in the lower back, but can also radiate to the hips, legs, and feet.
 In some cases, the pain may be felt more on one side of the body, depending on which facet joint is affected.